tonivu28/eval-kit/README.md

 ![nuScenes Detection logo](https://www.nuscenes.org/public/images/tasks.png)

 ## Note
-This is a repo to adapt different metrics for 3D Object Detection.
+This repo implements different metrics for 3D Object Detection.
-The code is adapted from the evaluation code of nuScenes challenge.
+The code in folder `nuscenes` is adapted from the evaluation code of nuScenes challenge.
 For more details, please read the note in `nuscenes/eval/detection/evaluate.py`.

 More metrics will be implemented in the future.
 Below is part of the README.md file of nuScenes repo.
 Please mind the sections [Results format](#result-format) and [Evaluation metrics](#evaluation-metrics)